Edison High School (Portland, Oregon)

-Edison High School is a small (~100 students) private high school in Portland, Oregon, United States.
-Edison High School is open to students who have learning differences such as Dyslexia, Attention Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD), Tourette syndrome, Dysgraphia, Dyscalculia, Visual Perception and Nonverbal Learning Disorders.
-Students are referred by parents, schools, counselors, tutors and medical professionals.
-Each student and family is interviewed prior to admission and evaluated by staff to ensure a good fit.
+Edison High School is a private high school in Portland, Oregon, United States.
+Edison High School is open to students who have learning differences such as Dyslexia, Attention Deficit Disorder (ADD), & Attention Deficit Hyperactivity Disorder (ADHD).
+Edison is located on the campus of Jesuit High School and students go back and forth to take classes at both schools.

 History

 Edison was founded in 1973 as the Tree of Learning.
 For many years, students were taught in portable classrooms on the Jesuit High School campus.

 In 1992, Edison moved into a new building and changed the school's name to Thomas A. Edison High School in honor of the famed American inventor who had a learning difference.
 In 2014, they streamlined the school's name to Edison High School.
 Students also take classes in a satellite building in the Valley Plaza next door.

 The former school Director, Patrick J. Maguire, joined the school in 1984 and became the director in 2000.
 Maguire retired in 2018.
 The philosophy of Edison High School is that learning proceeds from the creation of trusting relationships and a supportive community.
 At Edison, it all begins with their teaching staff of twenty-seven faculty members, which includes fourteen teachers; two Licensed Professional Counselors and a Licensed School Counselor, all with master’s degrees; one transition specialist; and administrative and development staff.
 There is relatively low faculty turnover.
 The Edison High School Board is composed of dedicated individuals from a variety of backgrounds who generously offer their knowledge, talents, and experience to serve the school and its students.